 - EV Drivers must adhere to posted signs.

-- If you see a fault at a charger, please notify ESB ecars or ecars NI, quoting the charger ID.
+- If you see a fault at a charger, please notify the supplier.
 Possibly share the information on the IEVOA Facebook page (or on one of the local pages) to help other users.

-- Motorists queuing for a fast charger retain their place even if they opt to slow charge while waiting (in J14 for instance, where a standard charger is available next to the fast one).
+- Motorists queuing for a fast charger retain their place even if they opt to slow charge while waiting.

 - If you’re queuing for the DC socket, you can of course slow charge on the AC in the meantime, but be aware that someone with a Fast AC car might arrive and need this connector for a fast charge, which is what these units are placed for.

 - When at a fast or rapid charger, stay close to your car so you can quickly free space up when the session is complete, allowing another vehicle to charge.

 - Neatly put the charging cable back on its holder when finished.